-At Denbury, our corporate responsibility strategy focuses on four areas: Our Company, Our Employees, Our Environment and Our Communities.
-There are issues in each of these areas that are important to, and impact, Denbury because of the effect they have on our business success and their importance to our stakeholders.
-These material issues provide the foundation of our 2018 Corporate Responsibility Report ("Report") and are discussed in detail throughout the four sections of this Report.
+At Denbury, our corporate responsibility strategy focuses on four areas: Our Company, Our People, Our Environment and Our Communities.
+There are potential issues in each of these areas that are important and could impact Denbury's success and the well-being of our Board of Directors, senior management, employees, investors, business partners and communities ("stakeholders").
+These material issues provide the foundation of our 2019 Corporate Responsibility Report ("Report") and are discussed in detail throughout the four sections of this Report.

 This Report has been prepared in accordance with the Global Reporting Initiative's ("GRI") Sustainability Reporting Standards ("GRI Standards").
+We have also consulted and included indicators from the Sustainability Accounting Standards Board's ("SASB") Oil and Gas Exploration and Production Sustainability Accounting Standards ("SASB Standards") and recommendations from the Task Force on Climate-related Financial Disclosures ("TCFD").